-How To Make Meditation A Habit That Helps You Manage Stress Better In 2019
+How To Make Meditation A Habit You'll Never Break

 If the word "meditation" brings to mind a deep-breathing yogi sitting in lotus pose, you wouldn't be wrong, but you'd be missing a huge part of the picture.
 As it turns out, this now-trendy practice is part of a much broader concept that goes beyond chanting or sitting in complete silence for a few minutes — it requires significant concentration and, more importantly, discipline.
 The key to making it effective is figuring out how to make meditation a habit that sticks for the long haul.